Eulogio Rodriguez

-Eulogio "Amang" A. Rodriguez, Sr. (born Eulogio Adona Rodríguez; January 21, 1883 – December 9, 1964) was a Filipino politician who twice served as President of the Senate of the Philippines.
+Eulogio "Amang" Adona Rodriguez Sr. (January 21, 1883 – December 9, 1964), nicknamed Yoyong, was a Filipino politician who twice served as President of the Senate of the Philippines from 1952 to 1963.
+He also served in various positions in government prior to the Japanese invasion in World War II: as the municipal president of Montalban, Rizal from 1906 to 1916, as the governor of Rizal, as the mayor of Manila, as representative of Rizal's 2nd district, and as secretary of agriculture and commerce.

 He was known for vehemently confronting corruption during the administration of Carlos P. Garcia, alleging he held a list of corrupt officials close to the president which the media dubbed the "White Paper".